 Eagles in Our Region

 Eagles, like people, need healthy habitat to survive and thrive.
-The Delaware Highlands Conservancy works to protect healthy lands and clean waters throughout our region, and has protected more than 14,000 acres to date.
+The Delaware Highlands Conservancy works to protect working farms and forests, clean waters, and wildlife habitat throughout our region, and has protected more than 18,000 acres to date.

 These lands and waters provide ideal habitat for wintering and breeding eagles in the Upper Delaware River region.